 Where is the water coming from?
 Basement water leaks can be elusive at times.
-Narrow down the source of your leak and find the best way to protect your home.
+Narrow down the source of your leak and find the best way to protect your home from a wet basement.

 If the seepage occurs within 30 minutes or less of when it starts to rain, you most likely have an exterior problem.
 Once again, check your grading, downspouts and gutters and make sure the water is directed away from the house and gutters are clean.
 It may take many hours to see moisture or puddles.
 This points to the water table taking its time rising up from below your basement floor and seeping in.